- Permanent residents of Ohio

 - or, during a class visit, a state issued photo ID (no letter necessary).

 Library card privileges must be renewed every two years.
 Educator Cards must be renewed annually.
-Valid photo identification and current proof of address must be presented when renewing library privileges.
+Valid photo identification and proof of current address must be presented when renewing library privileges.

 Using your Card